Plumas Audubon Society

 Picture

-On summer nesting waters grebes are vulnerable to many anthropogenic threats.
+On summer nesting waters, grebes are vulnerable to many anthropogenic threats.
 These include litter; such as this bird tangled in discarded fishing line; boat strikes, especially when back brooding; and being disturbed on nests.
-When grebes leave nests due to disturbance, a host of natural predators can move in to consume eggs
+When grebes leave nests due to disturbance, a host of natural predators can move in to consume eggs.

 Winter